|

 is progressing satisfactorily.
 We are all looking forward to the

 completion of this instrument.
+Activity has,

 however, declined somewhat recently as people have found evening classes,